CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 you may want to put your data and outputs on a different PVC than your code.
 This is straightforward with this template and is covered in the examples provided.

-If you already have your repository in your PVC, e.g. because you have your PVC mounted on an ssh server that you use for development, you can skip to the next section.
+If you already have your repository in your PVC, e.g. because you have your NFS mounted on an ssh server that you use for development, you can skip step 1 and 2.
+(E.g. CLAIRE members can use the `claire-build-machine` for this.)
 Otherwise, the template covers a deployment options that simply opens an ssh server on your container without setting up the project, forwards your ssh keys, and allows you to clone your repository on the container.